-(4F, 3M) Set in Matthew Brady's photographic studio, the play shows Lincoln talking with Brady at several key moments and through flashbacks, introduces Mary Todd Lincoln and other women who had an influence on President Lincoln.
+(4F, 3M) Set in Matthew Brady's photographic studio, Lincoln talks with Brady at several key moments.
+Through flashbacks, we meet Mary Todd Lincoln and other women who had an influence on President Lincoln.

 (3F, 1M) Told in reverse chronology, this drama explores love, parenting, and teen suicide.

 (1AA F, 1 white M): When a Virginia slave learns about the Emancipation Proclamation, she makes a difficult decision about her baby and the baby's white father.

 Want to celebrate women's history month?
 I've written 11 plays about historic Kentucky women, thanks to support from Pleiades Theatre Company and the Kentucky Foundation for Women.
 All have had readings or productions.
 Contact me for information.